Darling Downs Pipeline

 Click here for DDP Available Capacity* Outlook

 *Firm Haulage.
 There is firm capacity available at certain locations, but actual available capacity will vary depending on specific Receipt and Delivery Point requirements.

 |Historical Gas Flows

-Click here for DDP flow data via the Gas Market Bulletin Board
+Click here for DDP Usage and Scheduled Flow and also via the Gas Market Bulletin Board

 |Technical and Physical Characteristics